aeyage/bank-vault-sec/README.md

 The system deploys a passive infrared (PIR) motion sensor and an MC-38 door magnetic sensor switch that are interfaced with the NodeMCU-32S to detect unauthorised access to the bank vault through the use of those sensors by providing alerts in near-real-time.
 When the door and the PIR sensors detect an opening or movement in close proximity, the data will be transmitted to the NodeMCU-32S board which will then engage the buzzer to sound the alarm and blink the LED to provide a visual alert signal.

 Subsequently, NodeMCU-32S interfaces with Google Cloud via MQTT protocol to publish the intrusion event data to the cloud.
-Google Cloud enables the ingestion of the data and stores it in MongoDB for data persistence. [connect with Atlas via URI] Finally, the intrusion events data from MongoDB Atlas to visualise the ingested data using the Atlas dashboard.
+Google Cloud enables the ingestion of the data and stores it in MongoDB for data persistence.
+Finally, the intrusion events data from MongoDB Atlas to visualise the ingested data using the Atlas dashboard.

 > [!NOTE]
 > Some working knowledge in physics and electronics will be useful didactically albeit not necessarily required.